oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 To indicate this error to the client, the authorization server returns an error response as defined above with the `redirect_to_web` error code.

+The response MAY include a `request_uri`, in which case the client is expected to use it to initiate an authorization request as described in {{Section 4 of RFC9126}}.

-In this case, the client is expected to initiate a new OAuth Authorization Code flow with PKCE according to {{RFC6749}} and {{RFC7636}}.
+If no `request_uri` is returned, the client is expected to initiate a new OAuth Authorization Code flow with PKCE according to {{RFC6749}} and {{RFC7636}}.

 If the client expects the frequency of this error response to be high,